 Bogotá is where the Canadian Embassy in Colombia is located with a Consulate in Cartagena.
 If you need to apply for a new passport, obtain consular assistance such as marriage registration, birth registration or seek legal or medical advice then the Embassy in Bogota will be able to assist.

 If you wish to apply for a Canadian visa then you can also start at the embassy for advice.
-There are a number of visa options available such as a, marriage visa, study visa or a work permit.
+There are a number of visa options available such as a tourist visa, marriage visa, study visa or a work permit.
 The contact details are below with the email address and telephone numbers.
 There is also a map to the Canadian embassy in Colombia.
 You will note that there is now also a Canadian Consulate in Cartagena.
 This has been new over the past few years.

 Canadian Embassy in Colombia